Seth MacFarlane bringing a surprise factor as Oscar host

-LOS ANGELES (Reuters) - Oscar night traditionally comes packed with shocks and upsets for the winners, but on Sunday the biggest surprise could be the host - provocative comedian, actor and singer Seth MacFarlane.
+LOS ANGELES, Feb 21 (Reuters) - Oscar night traditionally comes packed with shocks and upsets for the winners, but on Sunday the biggest surprise could be the host - provocative comedian, actor and singer Seth MacFarlane.

 MacFarlane, 39, the creator of the edgy animated TV series “Family Guy,” “American Dad” and “The Cleveland Show,” has awards watchers and audiences intrigued as to what he has up his sleeve for the movie industry’s biggest night.